 I have walked into audits where a carrier's entire DQ file for a driver was two pages.
 I have seen files with expired medical cards still in them, missing drug test results, and MVR records that were years old.
-Every one of those gaps is a violation waiting to be written up — and a story for DOT's auditors to tell.
+Every one of those gaps is a violation waiting to be written up - and a problem during a DOT audit - and a story for DOT's auditors to tell.

 Driver qualification files are not just paperwork.
 They are proof that you vetted, trained, and are actively managing every driver operating under your authority.
 Here is what every file needs to contain.